The rest of the partially collapsed Surfside condo has been demolished

 As for the survivors, the demolition could mean forfeiting not only their homes but also their possessions.

 Those whose condos were not affected by the collapse had to evacuate without many of their belongings, leaving behind clothes, valuables and family photographs.
-But officials have indicated it won't be safe for them to go back inside to retrieve those items.
+But officials indicated it wasn't safe for them to go back inside to retrieve those items.

 "At this time we're told that the building is unsafe.
 People are not going into the building," Levine Cava told CNN on Friday when asked whether survivors could collect their belongings.
 "I do not know how that could occur."